Film and Media Arts Initiative

 The Nam June Paik Archive

-Nam June Paik is a truly pivotal figure in the history of modern art.
+Nam June Paik is a pivotal figure in the history of modern art.
 Arguably the most important video artist of all time and certainly among the most influential and prolific, he was a legendary innovator who had a profound impact on late twentieth century art through his transformation of the electronic moving image into an artist’s medium.
 The Paik Archive provides a locus where Paik’s art and ideas are studied and made accessible to a world-wide constituency.
+Learn more about the archive.